Weslium-I/Roadmap-Projects/Devops/Beginner - SSH Remote Server Setup.md

 ssh -i "test-env.pem" ubuntu@ec2-3-107-***-***.ap-southeast-2.compute.amazonaws.com
 ```

-Finally got it working - not sure why it won't allow me to ssh from Windows PC
+Finally got it working - not sure why it won't allow me to ssh from Windows PC.
-Tested the steps above on the Lubuntu devops-sandbox VM and sucessfully connected to it
+- Created a VM on my device using Hyper-V and Lubuntu as the OS.
+- Setup OpenSSH server and accessed the VM.
+- Created (nano) a replica of the 'Pair Key'.
+- Modified the execution permissions of the file.
+- Ran the SSH prompt mentioned above.

-**Terminated the EC2 instance**
+**Sucessfully connected to it and terminated the EC2 instance**

 ___
 ### Side Notes: